 Besides writing this blog, I work as a professional freelance book editor.
 I’ve been editing books both for individual writers and for Christian publishers for 25 years.
 If you are writing a book or have finished one that is not yet published, I may be just the person to help you get it into better editorial shape for your readers.

 A frequent comment from publishers is that many writers submit their book manuscripts in terrible editorial shape, even though the writers assume that their manuscripts are in good shape.
 This blind spot among writers is more common than you may think, and it comes with a huge downside.
-Even if you have a great idea for a book, a publisher may turn yours down and give the contract to a writer who has a similarly a great idea but whose manuscript is in better editorial shape.
+Even if you have a great idea for a book, a publisher may turn yours down and offer the contract to a writer who has a similarly great idea but whose manuscript is in better editorial shape.
 Why is this?
 For one thing, publishers have become increasingly fussy the past two decades about the editorial quality of submissions.
 Writers who want to get published with traditional publishers need to be increasingly knowledgeable about editing processes.
-And there is this as well.
-Most writers are not also editors.
-But they need editors.

 Here is another, not uncommon, wrong-foot-forward.
-Some years ago, I heard that a friend had written a book and was having it edited by an English teacher.
-That can tidy up some aspects of a manuscript, but in the long run it usually falls short of what’s needed.
-I explained why to my friend, but he had the English teacher go over his book anyway.
-“Besides,” he said, “it’s not costing me anything.”
-After the book was then published by a tiny imprint that did not include having it properly copyedited, my friend confessed, “You were right.
-I should have paid to have it copyedited.
-Readers have pointed out mistakes.”
+Some years ago I heard that a friend had written a book and was having it edited by an English teacher.
+That can certainly tidy up the grammar, but if that is all that is being done to the MS, it falls far short what is typically needed.
+So I explained why to my friend.
+But he elected to have English teacher “go over the book” anyway.
+“Besides,” he said, “it’s not costing me anything!”
+Later, after the book was published (by a tiny imprint that did not include having it properly copy edited), my friend confessed to me, “You were right.
+I should have paid to have it copy edited.
+Readers have pointed out many mistakes.”
 Now, I love English teachers, but if they are not also editors . . . .

 Also, many editors are not also writers.
 But I am also a writer.
-So you get the experience of both worlds when I edit your book.
-I have written seven books to date (one co-authored) with major Christian publishers.
+So you would get the experience of both worlds if I edit your book.
 And since I’m a freelancer (institutionally independent), there’s no middleman, so I’m able to offer moderate rates, probably one that fits your budget.

 Click here to email me about your book project.
 You can send me email confident that I will never disclose your details to a third party and that no commercial use will be made of your personal information.